Edward Barber & Jay Osgerby, 2011

 - Backrest, seat, base: polypropylene.

 - Stacking: Tip Ton can be stacked up to 4 chairs high on the floor, up to 11 on a stacking trolley.
 A stacking trolley is separately available.

 - Outdoor use: Tip Ton is suitable for outdoor use.

 - Note: special additives retard the fading of colours due to UV radiation.
 However, if the chair is exposed to sunlight for prolonged periods, the colour may change over time.
 We recommend limited exposure to sunlight.

 Tip Ton defines a whole new chair typology: the solid plastic chair with forward-tilt action.
-Its name refers to the characteristic dual sitting postures – from a normal position, Tip Ton can be tilted forward a few degrees where the chair then stays in place.
-The forward-tilt position, until now the preserve of mechanical office chairs, straightens the pelvis and spine and thus improves circulation to the abdominal and back muscles.
+Its name refers to the characteristic dual sitting postures – from a normal position, Tip Ton can be tipped forwards a few degrees, where the chair then stays in place.
+The forward-tilt position, until now the preserve of mechanical office chairs, straightens the pelvis and spine and thus improves ...

 Edward Barber and Jay Osgerby studied architecture as fellow students at the Royal College of Art in London.
 Since that time, their collaborative work has probed the interface between industrial design, furniture design and architecture.

 COPYRIGHT ©2020 VITRA INTERNATIONAL AG.
 ALL RIGHTS RESERVEDCookie Settings